hummat/saliency/README.md

 ```

 ## Examples
-Please have a look at this short [tutorial notebook](https://github.com/hummat/saliency/blob/master/tutorial.ipynb)
+For a brief overview on how to use the package, please have a look at this short [tutorial notebook](https://github.com/hummat/saliency/blob/master/tutorial.ipynb).

 ## Credits
 The implementation follows closely that of the corresponding [TensorFlow saliency](https://github.com/PAIR-code/saliency) repository, reusing its code were applicable (mostly for the XRAI method).